Is Pilates “Enough” Strength Training? It Depends — and That’s Okay.

 Research shows that Pilates programs can produce meaningful improvements in strength measures like handgrip and core endurance, particularly in older adults and clinical populations.
 For example, one 12-week Pilates intervention showed statistically significant gains in upper body, lower body, and abdominal strength in post-menopausal women.
 Another study in women over 60 found improvements in handgrip strength and gait speed after a Pilates program.

 Pilates also targets motor control and coordination, helping muscles work together efficiently — teaching how to dissociate the hip from the spine, how to build low-back and pelvic stability, and how to enhance body awareness (or proprioception).
-These qualities matter for daily life, injury prevention, long-term joint health, and are indeed real strength attributes, even if they don’t show up on a barbell.
+These qualities matter for daily life, injury prevention, and long-term joint health.
+They are indeed real strength attributes, even if they don’t show up on a barbell.

 Why Pilates Feels “Easier” — But Isn’t